Yoshio Maki

-Yoshio Maki (牧 義夫, Maki Yoshio) is a Japanese politician of the Democratic Party of Japan.
+Yoshio Maki (牧 義夫, Maki Yoshio) is a Japanese politician of the Constitutional Democratic Party of Japan (CDPJ).

 He is a member of the House of Representatives in the Diet (national legislature).
 A native of Nagoya, Aichi and drop-out of Sophia University, he was elected to the House of Representatives for the first time in 2000.
+He was defeated in 2012 by Shōzō Kudō, but regained a proportional representation seat in 2014.

+He has held several positions on House of Representatives committees throughout his time in office, and served as Vice Minister of Health, Labour and Welfare from 2011 to 2012.